CarlaLlama/BrickSiteTutorial/readme.md

 }
 ```

-Inside `buttonClick` we paste in the prebuilt checkout page’s html script content from the "Fetch a Checkout Session" section of the [Integration builder walkthrough](https://stripe.com/docs/checkout/integration-builder):
+Inside `buttonClick`, we paste the prebuilt checkout page’s html script content from the "Fetch a Checkout Session" section of the [Integration builder walkthrough](https://stripe.com/docs/checkout/integration-builder):

 ```
 async function buttonClick(event) {